mengqwang2/IdeaExplorer-Server/README.md

 The parameters used in the algorithm may be modified to attain a better result.
 For detail, see the readme.txt in LDA.

-An adminster page can be set up to overview the whole information of data.
+An adminster page can be written to get an overview of the whole information of data.

-After collecting the data of users' behaviour, more functions could be generated to make forther analysis.
+After collecting the data of users' behaviour, more functions could be generated to make further analysis.

 The present database cannot be updated automatically.
 Celery may be used to make the database updated everyday and automatically.